apache/dubbo/CONTRIBUTING.md

 The mailing list is the recommended way of pursuing a discussion on almost anything related to Dubbo.
 Please refer to this [guide](https://github.com/apache/dubbo/wiki/Mailing-list-subscription-guide) for detailed documentation on how to subscribe.

 - [dev@dubbo.apache.org](mailto:dev-subscribe@dubbo.apache.org): the developer mailing list where you can ask questions about an issue you may have encountered while working with Dubbo.
-- [commits@dubbo.apache.org](mailto:commits-subscribe@dubbo.apache.org): the commits update will get broadcasted on this mailing list.
+- [commits@dubbo.apache.org](mailto:commits-subscribe@dubbo.apache.org): the commit updates will get broadcasted on this mailing list.
 You can subscribe to it, should you be interested in following Dubbo's development.
 - [notifications@dubbo.apache.org](mailto:notifications-subscribe@dubbo.apache.org): all the Github [issue](https://github.com/apache/dubbo/issues) updates and [pull request](https://github.com/apache/dubbo/pulls) updates will be sent to this mailing list.

 ### Reporting issue